Bug report #12510

 plugins using spatialite-amalgamation, pyspatialite

-Added by Mark Johnson about 9 years ago.
-Updated about 9 years ago.
+Added by Mark Johnson over 9 years ago.
+Updated over 9 years ago.

 Status:Closed